-(P.S. the description below is aimed to provide you a sneak peek of what each module entails.
+(P.S. the description below is aimed to provide you with a sneak peek of what each module entails.
 To get a deeper understanding, go to the respective module by clicking on the link below)

-Project Module: the Project Module in Valispace is the place where you can manage your project, add your teammates, manage access, find the discussions, notifications, tasks and the project timeline in a single place.
+Project Module: the Project Module in Valispace is the place where you can manage your project, add your teammates, manage access, and find the discussions, notifications, tasks and the project timeline in a single place.
 This is usually the first step that you might want to set up before moving ahead with the other modules.

 Components Module: the Components Module is the place where you can add, modify and manage all your components.
 Components are elements of your final product (the element can be a physical part such as a structure or a logical part such as orbit, operations, etc) that are represented with hierarchical relationships in a component tree.
 You can add subcomponents to components and modify them accordingly.